China's ambitious handset makers face tough sell in U.S.

 "Our approach is grassroots, not like many tier-one brand names," Cheng said.
 "They're burning hundreds of millions of dollars of your money - consumer money - to build their brand."

-Lenovo itself expressed an interest in October in Blackberry, but the deal was reportedly nixed by Canadian regulators.
+Lenovo itself expressed an interest in October in Blackberry (BB.TO) (BBRY.O), but the deal was reportedly nixed by Canadian regulators.
 Lenovo USA president Gerry Smith declined to discuss specific deals but said Lenovo will "continue to look."

 Kevin Restivo, an IDC analyst, said the Chinese contenders were making the right moves but it would take time.